SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <span style="font-style:Italic;font-size:1.6em;">Pastors & Preachers</span>

 - Chuck Smith (BA, Life Bible College)
-    - Election: *"God clearly does choose, but man must also accept God's invitation to salvation."*
+    - Election: *"**God clearly does choose**, but man must also accept God's invitation to salvation."*
-    - Perseverance: *"Apparently there are many who claim to be believers that in fact are not. ...
-We do believe in perseverance of the saints (true believers), but are deeply concerned about sinful lifestyles and rebellious hearts among those who call themselves "Christians."*
+    - Perseverance: *"Apparently there are many who claim to be believers that in fact are not. ... **We do believe in perseverance of the saints (true believers)**, but are deeply concerned about sinful lifestyles and rebellious hearts among those who call themselves "Christians."*
 - Skip Heitzig (Ph.D., Trinity Southwest)
     - Probably the same as Chuck Smith.
 - Jack Van Impe (Ph.D., Pacific)